datascisteven/Melanoma-Image-Classification/README.md

 - 10,982 metadata entries of patient ID, sex, age, and general anatomic site.
 - Holdout Set: 10982 images

-The 2020 dataset contains 33,126 dermoscopic training images of skin lesions from over 2000 patients, and the images are either in DICOM format, which is a common medical imaging data format or in JPEG and TYFRecord format.
+The 2020 dataset contains 33,126 dermatoscopic training images of skin lesions from over 2000 patients, and the images are either in DICOM format, which is a common medical imaging data format or in JPEG and TYFRecord format.
 DICOM files contain both the image and metadata, but the metadata is also provided outside of the DICOM format in CSV format, which includes the following features:

 1. patient ID
 2. gender